Kcorb95/Postman-Supernova-Program-Resources/pages/contributions/Current-Contributions.md

 ## 2022
 - Mar.
 10th: [Contribution Name](https://google.com/) by Kevin Corbett
 - Dec.
+12th: [How to Query a Database from Postman with Hasura](https://medium.com/p/cde4f9c96699) by Valentin Despa
+- Dec.
 20th: [Getting Started with the OpenAI API with Postman](https://medium.com/p/52fea7f8131a) by Valentin Despa
 - Dec.
 26th: [How to Use the DALL·E 2 API from OpenAI to Generate Images in Postman](https://medium.com/p/687aa5419e77) by Valentin Despa
 - Dec.
 26th: [How to Connect to a Database from Postman](https://medium.com/p/fd19804eaba0) by Valentin Despa